tobyink/rust-tada/README.md

 Usage: tada <COMMAND>

 Commands:
-  add   Add an item to the todo list show  Show the full todo list help  Print this message or the help of the given subcommand(s)
+  add        Add an item to the todo list show       Show the full todo list important  Show the most important tasks urgent     Show the most urgent tasks quick      Show the smallest tasks help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help information
+  -V, --version  Print version information
 ```

 ### tada add